Stellcel-Remeny/Patchress/README.md

 Patchx32.exe is an application that is made using Visual Basic 6.
 This should be able to run on Windows 95+/NT4+.
 Here, it checks for your Windows version.
 If it detects Windows XP+, it launches the Delphi app (should be in RES/).
 Otherwise, it continues execution as normal.

 The 'RES/' folder contains required files for Patchress to function properly.
 Inside 'RES/MODERN', it contains the Delphi application.
 The patches, utilities, etc. are located inside 'RES/ITEMS'.
-Each directory shows up as a menu in the Patchress GUI, except if the directory contains 'info.ini'.
+Each directory containing 'lfn.ini' shows up as a menu in the Patchress GUI, except if the directory contains 'info.ini'.

 The 'info.ini' tells Patchress that it is an entry instead of a menu.
 Under '[MAIN]', it describes the name of the entry in 'NAME=', description in 'DESCRIPTION=', creator's name in 'AUTHOR=', version in 'VERSION=', and the main executable in 'EXEC='.
 Under the '[OS]' section, you can specify the Operating Systems it will run under.
 For this, refer OS.md